Valenplayer3000/Disbot/README.md

 For fun purposes only.

 ## Changlog on Release
-> Removed 0.1 this caused to: `The Token is currently leaked and rested by USER`
+> Removed Version 0.1.
+This caused to: `The Token is currently leaked and rested by USER`

 ## ⚠ Please Read the Future of Discord.py!
 For actual reason the discord.py repository is now read-only and archived.
 I'm looking forward to use javascript or other languages to maintain the bot.